WeirdConstructor/WLambda/README.md

 - There are currently no plans to change the internal evaluator from a closure tree to a VM and/or JIT speedup.
-However, if someone is able to significantly speed up the evaluation this can be changed.
+However, help is appreachiated if someone is able to significantly speed up the evaluation without too much breakage.

 # License